operator-playground-io/Grafana-Operator-Playground-tile/tutorials/access-grafana-dashboard-to-check-metrics.md

 ### Creating a Prometheus data source

-To create a Prometheus data source in Grafana follow the below steps:
+To create a Prometheus data source in Grafana follow below steps:

 1. Click on the Dashboards Home.See below snapshot for reference: